joebew42/joebew42.github.io/about.md

 ## CV

 Sorry to inform you that I don't believe in CV, if you are interested to know more about me, I will be glad to have a chat with you!
+Send me an email *joebew42 at gmail.com*